Western States Heatwave And Wildfires: Are Smoke, Damage Worst Over Labor Day Weekend Ever?

 The La Tuna fire jumped the 210 Freeway in Los Angeles, and three homes were destroyed as of Saturday night, the Los Angeles Times reported.

 Are the western wildfires and heat worse than ever over Labor Day weekend?
-According to the U.S. Forest Service, 5.6 million acres had burned as of August 4th, almost 2 million acres more than the average fire year.
+According to the U.S. Forest Service, 5.6 million acres had burned as of August 4, almost two million acres more than the average fire year.
 Nevada reported it was having the worst fire season in the past 15 years, and Montana, where fires are burning in Glacier National Park, said it had used up most of its budget for fighting fires.

 Area Burned by Wildfires is Increasing | Climate Central https://t.co/zNrw4a8RVE